Albauddin/PROI_Albaqir/README.md

 1. **Create environtment and workspace for this project**

-   -follow this documentation to prepare your Project with Nav2 and ROS2 slam_toolbox
+   Follow this documentation to prepare your Project with Nav2 and ROS2 slam_toolbox
      [https://roboticsbackend.com/ros2-nav2-generate-a-map-with-slam_toolbox/#Next_steps_with_the_generated_map](https://roboticsbackend.com/ros2-nav2-generate-a-map-with-slam_toolbox/#Next_steps_with_the_generated_map)

 2. **Launch your Gazebo world**